Lisbon Airbnb Market Analysis 2026: Short Term Rental Data & Vacation Rental Statistics in Lisbon, Portugal

 Amenity Insights for Lisbon

-- Essential amenities in Lisbon that guests expect include: Wifi, Kitchen.
-Lacking these (any) could significantly impact bookings.
+- Essential amenities in Lisbon that guests expect include: Wifi.
+Lacking these (this) could significantly impact bookings.

-- Popular amenities like Essentials, Hot water, Hair dryer are common but not universal.
+- Popular amenities like Kitchen, Hot water, Hair dryer are common but not universal.
 Offering these can provide a competitive edge.

 Recommendations for Hosts

-- Ensure your listing includes all essential amenities for Lisbon: Wifi, Kitchen.
+- Ensure your listing includes all essential amenities for Lisbon: Wifi.

-- Consider adding popular differentiators like Essentials or Hot water to increase appeal.
+- Consider adding popular differentiators like Kitchen or Hot water to increase appeal.

 - Highlight unique or less common amenities you offer (e.g., hot tub, dedicated workspace, EV charger) in your listing description and photos.